 It’s logical, you need clarity before you can be productive.

 This clarity approach may not appeal to the masses, but surely to at least the 1,000 true fans Kevin Kelly talks about.

 If you’re interested in learning more about starting your day with clarity, check out my YouTube channel.
 The videos are a preview of the course.

-I also wrote more about the allure of the Shiny Object Syndrome.
+I’ve also written more about the allure of the Shiny Object Syndrome.